 13. Opsview – Monitor GCP with host templates

-Opsview lets you extend its monitoring capabilities with plug-ins, Opspacks.
-Its GCP Opspack is free-of-charge.
+Opsview lets you extend its monitoring capabilities with plug-ins and Opspacks.
+Its GCP Opspack is free of charge.
 This Google Cloud Platform monitoring package simplifies monitoring performance metrics for Compute Engine Instances, Cloud SQL Database Instances, and Cloud Storage Buckets.

-Specifically, it provides Host Templates for Cloud GCP Compute, Storage, MySQL, and PostgreSQL.
-This is on top of all the other features that come with the standard monitoring service.
+Specifically, it provides Host Templates for Cloud GCP Compute, Storage, MySQL, and PostgreSQL, in addition to all the other features of the standard monitoring service.

-Opsview creates an application dependency map by searching through applications much like a Web crawler, passing across sites, as well as cloud platforms.
-It is especially effective at chaining back from websites through APIs and services, enabling complete visibility into the entire backend that supports the sites.
+Opsview creates an application dependency map by searching through applications like a web crawler and passing across sites and cloud platforms.
+It is especially effective at chaining from websites through APIs and services, enabling complete visibility into the entire backend that supports the sites.

 14. Sumo Logic – End-to-end GCP monitoring tool

-Sumo Logic emphasizes logs management on top of using metrics for real-time, continuous monitoring for Google Cloud.
-For example, its LogReduce algorithm enables grouping similar messages while LogCompare provides data comparison between two periods.
+Sumo Logic emphasizes log management in addition to using metrics for real-time, continuous monitoring for Google Cloud.
+For example, its LogReduce algorithm enables grouping similar messages, while LogCompare provides data comparison between two periods.

 15. New Relic – Comprehensive GCP monitoring with cross-cloud support